ERC Eligibility Explained: How To Qualify For The Employee Retention Tax Credit

 ERC Qualifications For 2020

-In order to retroactively apply to receive ERC for the year 2020, there are several specific requirements your small business must have met.
+In order to retroactively apply to receive ERC for the year 2020, there are several specific requirements your small business must meet.

 Keep in mind that there was only one iteration of the ERC in 2020 while there were three different acts that changed the qualifications for the ERC in 2021.